essential-contributions/pint/docs/book/src/basics/custom_types.md

 primitive type, a compound type, or an `enum`.
 Enums are another special class of custom types that define enumerations with named variants.

+Both custom type and enum declarations must be made at the top level of a module, and are not allowed inside a `predicate` declaration.

 ### Type Aliases

 Pint provides the ability to declare a type alias to give an existing type another name.
 For this we